How To Cover Eyebrows Without Glue

 Pros-Aide

-Pros-Aide is applied in a similar fashion to the glue stick method: making sure the brow is clean from any oil or makeup, using a cotton bud to lay the product on in light layers, using thin layers as needed, and then covering with a color corrector, concealer, and powder.
+Using a cotton bud to lay the product on in light layers, using thin layers as needed, and then covering with a colour corrector, concealer, and powder.

-Here’s a great tutorial for using Pros-Aide from Goldiestarling on YouTube.
+Here’s an excellent tutorial for using Pros-Aide from Goldiestarling on YouTube.

 Glueless Methods

-Once the brows have been set, you can apply your desired makeup looking accordingly with your brows appearing discreet and concealed.
+Once the brows have been set, you can apply your desired makeup, with your brows appearing discreet and concealed.

 Conclusion